 Muscle development and control is important for young children.
 Before they can hold their heads up, move, and coordinate with the rest of their body, they need to understand how these motions work, and swimming offers that knowledge at a quicker pace.
 Studies have shown that swimming helps babies improve their muscle strength, while simultaneously offering internal benefits such as a boost in cardiovascular health.

 At an early age, swimming classes involve many crucial elements that are beneficial to interpersonal growth.
 Children not only interact with their parents, instructors, and are immersed in a group setting, but will also play and have fun while learning a new skill.
 Even if they cannot verbalize their emotions, these early months are highly formative for infants.

 One study found that children who took swim lessons between the ages of two months and four years old grew up to have more self-confidence, are more independent than those that didn’t take swimming lessons, and were better equipped to adapt to new situations.
 Another study found that early, year-round swimming lessons among preschool age children resulted in greater self-esteem, better self-control, and a stronger desire to succeed.

 Babies Are Born With Swimming “Reflexes”

 Some advocates of baby swimming may falsely believe that babies are born “knowing” how to swim, having spent the majority of time encapsulated in water.
 This isn’t true.
 However, they are born with the reflexes of swimmers, which mimic natural swimming behavior.
 The ability to kick swim like a real swimmer starts to fade around the age of six months, which is why it’s important to start your infants as early as possible.
-This reflex is called the bradycardic response, and it’s responsible for why your baby will kick, hold their breathe, and open their eyes while underwater.
+This reflex is called the bradycardic response, and it’s responsible for why your baby will kick, hold their breath, and open their eyes while underwater.